eshta/object-graph-builder/docs/usage.rst

 Usage
 =====

-You can define the builder in your settings.py and then import it in each app and add the configurations you need
+One can define the builder in your settings.py and then import it in each app and add the configurations you need

 **In settings.py**